DOI10.47051/UMFV8346

 English common name: White-lipped Mud Turtle.

-Spanish common names: Tortuga tapa-rabo de la costa, tapaculo (Ecuador); tapaculo, culitapa, tortuga casquito, tortuga pecho quebrado de labios blancos (Colombia).
+Spanish common names: Tortuga tapa-rabo de la costa, tortuga tapaculo (Ecuador); tapaculo, culitapa, tortuga casquito, tortuga pecho quebrado de labios blancos (Colombia).

 Recognition: ♂♂ 21.4 cmMaximum straight length of the carapace. ♀♀ 20.8 cmMaximum straight length of the carapace..1 The White-lipped Mud Turtle (Kinosternon leucostomum) can be distinguished from other Kinosternon species based on the following combination of characters: carapace brown and smooth in adults or with a single keel in hatchlings and juveniles.25 There is a light band that extends from the tip of the mouth to the neck, passing above the eye.
 The mandibles are light yellow.
-Females tend to have shorter tails and their upper jaw is not hooked like that of males, and the plastron is rather slightly convex (concave in males).3 This species differs from turtles of the genus Rhinoclemmys by being smaller and having a moveable hinge in the plastron.24
+Females tend to have shorter tails and their upper jaw is not hooked like that of males, and the plastron is rather slightly convex (concave in males).3 This species differs from turtles of the genus Rhinoclemmys by being smaller and having a movable hinge in the plastron.24

 Figure showing variation among individuals of Kinosternon leucostomum